top of page

 Clubs on Habitus may be Habitus-operated or independent.
 Participation is at your own risk.
 Habitus isn’t responsible for third-party clubs, venues, or linked sites.
 See full disclaimer below.

 🧭 Habitus Disclaimer 🌿 About the Clubs Listed Clubs and organisations featured on Habitus fall into two groups: 1.Affiliated Clubs – operated by Habitus under the Habitus brand, but separate legal entities.
 2. Independent Clubs – run entirely by third-party organisations with no ownership or control by Habitus.
 Habitus aims to share accurate, positive information but cannot guarantee details about clubs, venues, or activities.
 Habitus receives no commission or payment for listing independent clubs unless clearly stated.
-Listings are provided purely for community benefit. 💪 Participation & Safety Taking part in sport and physical activity carries natural risks.
-By joining any club, session, or event found through Habitus — whether affiliated or independent — you accept full responsibility for your own safety and wellbeing.
-Please check that the activity is suitable for you and that any club or instructor holds proper insurance and qualifications.
-Habitus is not liable for any injury, loss, or damage resulting from your participation, except where caused directly by Habitus’s own negligence in an affiliated club that it operates. 🌐 Third-Party Products, Websites & Platforms The Habitus website may include links to external sites, platforms, or technology providers (e.g. volunteering portals, booking systems, wearable fitness apps).
-These are shared for convenience only.
-Habitus does not control and is not responsible for the content, products, privacy practices, or performance of any third-party website or service.
-Use of any external link, product, or service is entirely at your own discretion and risk. 💡 Summary Some clubs are run by Habitus; others are independent.
-Participation is always at your own risk.
-Habitus isn’t responsible for third-party clubs, venues, or linked websites.
+Listings are provided purely for community benefit. 💪 Participation & Safety Participation in sport and physical activity involves inherent risks.
+By taking part in any activity, session, or event found through Habitus — whether affiliated or independent — you accept responsibility for your own health and safety.
+You should ensure that: Activities are suitable for you Clubs and instructors hold appropriate insurance and qualifications Habitus is not liable for any injury, loss, or damage arising from participation in any activity listed on the platform, except where caused by Habitus’s own negligence in relation to an affiliated club it operates. 🌐 Third-Party Products, Websites & Platforms The Habitus platform may include links to external websites, services, or technology providers (including booking systems, volunteering platforms, and fitness tools).
+These are provided for convenience only.
+Habitus does not control and is not responsible for: Content Products or services Privacy practices Performance Use of any third-party service is entirely at your own risk. 💡 Summary Some clubs are operated by Habitus; others are independent.
+Participation is at your own risk.
+Habitus is not responsible for third-party clubs, venues, products, or linked websites.

 bottom of page